ExamDay/BitWise/README.md

 Requiring only three bytes. (padded to the <em>right</em> with zeores)

-We can achieve this effect by leveraging fast logical operations to pre-form whole bytes of our desired serial enoding, and writing these engineered bytes to disk in keeping with hardware convention.
+We can achieve this effect by leveraging fast logical operations to pre-form whole bytes of our desired serial encoding, and writing these engineered bytes to disk in keeping with hardware convention.
 We then reverse the process come read time.